Bernard Levin on Parsifal

 work for youth) and have not yet finished understanding, and never shall, now stands at the very head of the page, beckoning me at one and the same time into

-Klingsor's Magic Garden, which is death, and the Temple of the Grail, which is
+Klingsor's Magic Garden, which is death, and the Temple of the Grail, which

-he contrast between Wagner's prodigious genius and his horrible personal nature has
+he contrast between Wagner's prodigious genius and his horrible personal nature

-Heaven to earth, and not be tainted by the corrupted vessel that serves it.
+can flow from Heaven to earth, and not be tainted by the corrupted vessel that serves it.

 here is a moment, some two-thirds of the way through Act Two, when this lesson is